medimarket.com logo

 Selecting the mode: passive or active

 In passive mode the built-in motor rotates the pedal at the set cadence (between 25–65 revolutions per minute).
-The patient simply rests on the pedal, muscles are elongated, and joints are mobilized.
+The patient simply rests on the pedal, muscles are elongated, and joints are mobilised.
 In active mode the motor stops and the patient provides the propulsion against the set resistance.
 The two modes are switched with a control.

 4